clybob/code_quality_tools/README.md

 What is a code_quality_tools?
 -----------------------------

-code_quality_tools is a little API, in python, to collect some data about code quality of your application.
+code_quality_tools is a little API, in python, to collect some data about code quality of your source code (python, css, js).

 What metrics can I get?